-The Careers Programme is designed to meet the needs of all students at Ellowes Hall
+The Careers Programme is designed to meet the needs of all students at Ellowes Hall.

 A young person’s career is the progress they make in learning and work.
-All young people need a planned programme of activities to help them choose 14-19 pathways that are right for them and to be able to manage their careers and sustain employability throughout their lives.
+All young people need a planned programme of activities to help them choose pathways that are right for them and to be able to manage their careers and sustain employability throughout their lives.

+Ellowes Hall is committed to providing a planned programme of careers education and information, advice and guidance (CEIAG) for all students in Years 7-13, in partnership with the Local Authority Service.
 Students are entitled to CEIAG which meets professional standards of practice and which is person-centred, impartial and confidential.
 It will be integrated into students’ experience of the whole curriculum and be based on a partnership with students and their parents or carers.
 The programme will raise aspirations, challenge stereotyping and promote equality and diversity.

 The programme follows the eight Gatsby Benchmarks of Good Career Guidance which are: